micaelaneus/strength-as-ccoty/README.md

 You might find that one of your twelve houses warrants a closer look, perhaps starting with the house that corresponds to the Strength card (8th House) or the house of your sun sign.
 We made this mini-spread inspired by the themes of the four quadrants to help you dig into a house a bit deeper.

-1 - SELF: A dominant energy or expression of this house in your life, currently.
+CARD 1 - SELF: A dominant energy or expression of this house in your life, currently.

-2 - ORIGINS: An external factor (past or present) affecting concerns governed by this house 3 - OTHERS: The vibe you send out to others in these matters, or the impact this house has on relationships 4 - SHADOWS: An unacknowledged aspect of this house, positive or negative, that you’re ready to integrate
+CARD 2 - ORIGINS: An external factor (past or present) affecting concerns governed by this house

+CARD 3 - OTHERS: The vibe you send out to others in these matters, or the impact this house has on relationships

+CARD 4 - SHADOWS: An unacknowledged aspect of this house, positive or negative, that you’re ready to integrate

 ## PART IV: YOUR CARD OF THE YEAR